Most Common Rodents in South Florida

 Scratching sounds in your walls, running sounds in your attic and squeaking sounds at night all indicate rodent activity.
 Urine or feces detected near food sources, oily marks on walls, and evidence of chewed materials are good indications that rodents are nearby.
 If you see a rodent in your home, you’ve reached the point where you need to call a professional pest control company.
 Trying to eliminate a rodent infestation on your own can be a lengthy, unpleasant, and often unsuccessful undertaking.
 At Hulett, our strategic placement of baits ensures that rats won’t expire in hard to find spaces in walls.
 Our highly trained, licensed, and certified technicians will return to your home to remove rodent carcasses until no rodent activity is detected.

-The best way: Exclusion, making your home unattractive to rodents by sealing all cracks, tiny holes, and crevices around your foundation, in your attic, around windows, doors, and other potential entryways.
-Other things you can do include:
+The best way: Exclusion, making your home unattractive to common rodents by sealing all cracks, tiny holes, and crevices around your foundation, in your attic, around windows, doors, and other potential entryways.
+Other things you can do if you suspect a rat in your house:

 Contact Hulett for a free rodent inspection and get on board with one of our Healthy Home programs to keep your home pest-free year-round.
+Hulett Environmental Services is South Florida’s leading local pest control company, with over 50 years of experience, serving areas like West Palm Beach, Port St. Lucie, Vero Beach, and more.
 We guarantee you’ll be satisfied.
 Just call Hulett!